scymz1/Integration_CRC/README.md

 3. npm install
 4. Delete `node_modules`
 5. npm ci
-6. Locally test (run `npm start`, if all functions gose well, Prefect!)
+6. Locally test (run `npm start`, if all functions goes well, Prefect!)
 7. If funciton on local serve is perfect then push & merge

 ### How it run on localhost: